loydg/svg_wordcloud/README.md

 [Syncopate Bold](https://loydg.github.io/gh_pages/syncopate_bold_overlay.html),
 [WeePeople](https://loydg.github.io/gh_pages/weepeople_overlay.html)

-Requirements
+Requirements/Steps
-* Anaconda with Python3
+* Install Anaconda with Python3 if you don't already have it
 * Create environment *wordcloud*
 * Activate environment *wordcloud*
 * Install *matplotlib* and *wordcloud* modules
-* modify *your_local_directory/anaconda3/envs/wordcloud/lib/python3.7/site-packages/wordcloud/wordcloud.py* as described below
+* modify *your_directory/anaconda3/envs/wordcloud/lib/python3.7/site-packages/wordcloud/wordcloud.py* as described below

 Add a single line - `self.to_svg()` - to `generate_from_text()`.
 Here is the complete code for `generate_from_text()`.
 The additional line is before the return call.